dynamid/demo-mapreduce/2-docker/README.md

-# Credit where credit is due
+# Credit

 This is a forked/debugged version of https://github.com/sanjitk7/MapReducePython

 # A Distributed MapReduce Algorithmic Simulation with Docker Nodes

-This project aims to simulate the working of the MapReduce algorithm in a distributed system with the docker - multiple containers act as processes/nodes running in parallel.
+This project aims to simulate the working of the MapReduce algorithm in a distributed system with docker - multiple containers act as processes/nodes running in parallel.

 A simple example of finding out the frequency of all words in a large text file is taken.
 Although this looks like a simple problem, for a sufficiently large enough file the computation is costly if done in serial.